thecharge/FluidTYPO3-Vagrant/README.md

 ```

 ### Requirements
-- Linux (tested) or Mac
+- Linux, Mac are tested.
+We got positive feedback from Windows user - Please take a look at FAQ section
 - For installation Internet connection with enough broadband
-- Only tested Virtualbox
+- We only test with the provider Virtualbox

 ### Credentials
 TYPO3